AV1080p/FISHY/README.md

 * _Fix caption buttons (alignment)._
 * _Create the option to view the SSL certificate._
 * _Make the SSL icon the new icon._
-* _Tiny pixel changes because if I can notice something off, that's all that matters..._
+* _Tiny pixel changes because if I can notice something off, I will never let it go._

 ### Example: